limianwang/osmos-lite/README.md

 npm install osmos-lite
 ```

 Note that, in debug mode (which is the default mode), Osmos uses Direct Proxies in order to work.
-Therefore, you must run your instance of node with the `--harmony_proxies` command-line switch.
-See the [docs](https://github.com/telemetryapp/osmos/blob/master/docs/document.md) for information on how to turn off debug mode in production for extra performance.
+Therefore, you must run your instance of node with the `--harmony-proxies` command-line switch.
+See the [docs](docs/document.md) for information on how to turn off debug mode in production for extra performance.

 ## Usage

 Using Osmos requires the following steps:

 1. **Create a driver instance.** A driver instance connects Osmos to a data store.
-[Learn more about drivers](https://github.com/telemetryapp/osmos/blob/master/docs/drivers/index.md).
+[Learn more about drivers](docs/drivers/index.md).

 1. **Install and invoke zero or more plugins.** Plugins allow you to extend the functionality provided by Osmos.
 They are, of course, optional.
-[Learn more about plugins](https://github.com/telemetryapp/osmos/blob/master/docs/plugins.md)
+[Learn more about plugins](docs/plugins.md)

 1. **Define your schemas.** A schema describes the structure of a document, and defines how its data is transformed and validated.
-[Learn more about schemas](https://github.com/telemetryapp/osmos/blob/master/docs/schema.md)
+[Learn more about schemas](docs/schema.md)

 1. **Define your models.** A model applies a schema to data that is extracted from a data store's specific bucket.
-[Learn more about models](https://github.com/telemetryapp/osmos/blob/master/docs/model.md)
+[Learn more about models](docs/model.md)

 1. **CRUD.** Models can be used to create, read, update and delete existing document.
 Two find methods are also supplied.
-[Learn more about documents](https://github.com/telemetryapp/osmos/blob/master/docs/document.md).
+[Learn more about documents](docs/document.md).

 1. **Additional functionality** can be also added to Osmos by a plugin or by a driver—for example, to provide access to features of a data store that are not part of the basic CRUD quartet.

 ## Contributing

 Contributions in the form of patches and pull requests are welcome, provided that you also commit to writing covering unit tests.
-[Learn more about contributing](https://github.com/telemetryapp/osmos/blob/master/docs/contributing.md).
+[Learn more about contributing](docs/contributing.md).

 ## Contributors